 Although there are treatments for a clicking or painful jaw, most aim to help with the symptoms rather than cure the condition.
-For most people, it's a case of learning to live with a clicking jaw.
+Most people adapt to living with a clicking jaw.

 The patient information from BMJ Best Practice is regularly updated.
 The most recent version of Best Practice can be found at bestpractice.bmj.com.
 This information is intended for use by health professionals.
 It is not a substitute for medical advice.
 It is strongly recommended that you independently verify any interpretation of this material and, if you have a medical problem, see your doctor.